aguegu/sourcekit.cc/CircusGoggles.md

 # Safety Precautions

 * Keep away from children.
-Adult guidance is necessary for children when using this product.
+Adult guidance is necessary for children using Circus Goggles.

 * Do not stare at LEDs when the light is on.
 It may hurt your eye sight.